LRZ-BADW/AITS-containers/2-Deep-Learning/README.md

 ## Solution

 In the solution, we provide a Dockerfile and a Makefile to help you build the image and run the container.
+Use `make solution` to make all the steps.